xMedox/NeonEngine/README.md

 - Removed particle bloom
 - Renamed diffuse to diffuseMap
 - Renamed glowMap to emissiveMap
+- Added the addMesh method in the RenderingEngine

 **Physics:**
 - Fixed a collision bug